Banner

 When measuring your process changes and your outcomes, stick to a simple and consistent methodology to collect this data.
 Inconsistencies in your measurement methodology will always lead to inaccurate, unreliable, and inconclusive data.

-Communicate your project goals and progress
+Communicate your progress

 Once you’ve started your project, keep all the team members as well as other key stakeholders informed of the project’s goals and outcomes.
 Your project may also undergo several changes and variations throughout your journey.
 These changes will need to be communicated effectively and efficiently.
 Your team will need to see how their efforts are resulting in the outcomes that you initially intended for.
 Without this acknowledgement, their efforts at making and sustaining a change will inevitably wane.
 Check in with front-line providers to appreciate what they understand about the project, what they see as persistent obstacles and how you can help them work smarter, not harder for better patient outcomes.